georgewlkly/georgewlkly.github.io/training.md

 ## Course options

 **Open courses.** I run periodic open courses that anyone can register for.
-These are ideal for individuals or small teams.
-[George — if you have upcoming dates, list them here.
-If not, add a line like "Sign up to my newsletter for advance notice of upcoming open courses."]
+These are ideal for individuals or small teams, and delivered in partnership with the [Independent Publishers Guild in the UK](https://www.independentpublishersguild.com) and the [Independent Book Publishers Association in the US](https://www.ibpa-online.org).

 **In-company training.** I deliver training on-site or remotely for teams of up to twenty per session.
 This is the most popular option and can be tailored to your organisation's specific context, tools and challenges.